Helping you extend your core orchestration technology.

 SNIA’s CSMI may evolve into a unifying format to manage the delivery of virtualized storage on demand.
 Leveraging CSMI’s RESTful APIs can enable cloud storage management as an overlay, or integrated as part of a newer cloud storage service.

-SNIA’s standardization of management through SMI-S allows vendors to enable the management of their storage devices using reference models.
+SNIA’s standardization of management through SMI-S allows vendors to enable the control of their storage devices using reference models.
 We develop SMI-S interfaces to support various standards and proprietary storage management profiles.

 Exposing management interfaces using SMI-S or similar APIs is good, but some enterprise and service providers may require storage management to be integrated with their DCIM and other NMS or OSS systems.

 DCIM solutions are generally built with an accurate CMDB that includes auto-discovery of heterogeneous datacenter assets.
-Monitoring and optimizing these resources requires keeping track of and updating datacenter inventory.
-We build comprehensive multi-vendor auto-discovery services for DCIM and record these assets in a CMDB based on ITILv3 standards.
+Monitoring and optimizing these resources requires keeping track of and updating data center inventory.
+We develop comprehensive multi-vendor auto-discovery services for DCIM and record these assets in a CMDB based on ITILv3 standards.

 Big data analytics makes it possible to integrate real-time streams of threshold crossing events.
 Analysis of these streams can lead to further optimization through automated orchestration.
-For example, recovery procedures can be automatically kicked in when the availability zone of a datacenter is performing poorly.
-We build automated cloud orchestration solutions based on user-defined workflows to integrated fault and performance monitoring events.
+For example, recovery procedures can be automatically kicked in when the availability zone of a data center is performing poorly.
+We build automated cloud orchestration solutions based on user-defined workflows to the integrated fault and performance monitoring events.